-HM Government - Gender equality at every stage: a roadmap for change employer based upon recent measurement of men and women in the same employment, performing equal work, with equal responsibilities, receiving equal pay using nationally established pay scales ('Grey book', 'Gold book' and 'Green book') as identified within our Equal Pay Audit 2017.
+Devon and Somerset Fire and Rescue Service (the Service) believe in equal treatment for all and this includes equal employment opportunities and equal treatment for all employees within the Service.
+The Service is an equal pay employer based upon recent measurement of men and women in the same employment, performing equal work, with equal responsibilities, receiving equal pay using nationally established pay scales ('Grey book', 'Gold book' and 'Green book') as identified within our Equal Pay Audit 2017.